EndiHariadi43/NickgenomToken/docs/SECURITY.md

 Include transaction hashes, addresses, and steps to reproduce if relevant.

 ### How to Report
-Send an email to: security@nickgenom.io or endi.linux.mint@gmail.com
+Send an email to: 59972539+EndiHariadi43@users.noreply.github.com

 Include the following information:
 - Description of the vulnerability